He4eT/oddsquat/src/pages/projects.md

 ### Software, Plugins and Tools
 - #### dotfiles
-  Custom-made desktop environment based on i3wm.
+  Custom-made desktop environment based on&nbsp;i3wm.
-  <br>It comes with settings for
+  <br>It&nbsp;comes with settings for
   i3wm, Polybar, Rofi, dunst, NeoVim, and some other applications.

   <a href='https://github.com/He4eT/dotfiles' target='_blank'>repository</a>